Dilepton Radiation from Strongly Interacting Systems: Experimental aspects of dilepton spectroscopy

 This equation holds strictly if the multiplicities show Poissonian probability distributions.
 It has been demonstrated in~\cite{Gazdzicki:2001hy}, however, that different multiplicities for positively and negatively charged background muons can indeed cause deviations of the estimated from the true background.
-Hence, an additional factor has to be multiplied on the right side of Eq.~\ref{eq:combi} which takes care of this asymmetry.
+Hence, an additional factor has to be multiplied on the right side of Eq.\,\ref{eq:combi} which takes care of this asymmetry.
 It can be derived by comparing the mixed-event like-sign with the mixed-event opposite-sign background as

 Moreover, as mentioned above, such like-sign electron pairs include quasi correlated pairs if both leptons originate from each one of the two intermediary photons after internal or external conversion.
-Common sources of this kind are $\pi^0$ or $\eta$ (via two photon or Dalitz decays) and, to a smaller amount, $\omega\rightarrow\pi^0e^+e^-$ decays.
-For the latter, there occur three photons as intermediary states due to the dominant $\pi^0$ decay into two photons.
-To avoid that the normalization is hampered by quasi correlated pairs one has to remove tracks from external conversion most efficiently and restrict the normalization to a region where these abundant sources do not contribute.
+Common sources of this kind are \textpi$^0$ or \texteta\ (via two photon or Dalitz decays) and, to a smaller amount, \omegatodal\ decays.
+For the latter, there occur three photons as intermediary states due to the dominant \piz\ decay into two photons.
+To avoid that the normalization of the mixed-event background to the same-event sample is hampered by quasi correlated pairs one has to remove tracks from external conversion most efficiently and restrict the normalization to a region where these abundant sources do not contribute.

 At high collision energy, quasi correlated like-sign pairs can also arise from correlated open heavy-flavor mesons~\cite{Crochet:2001qd}.
 For example a pair of charged $D$ mesons produced in a collision can both decay semi-leptonically thus producing a quasi-correlated lepton pair.
 Due to the finite life-time of the $D$ mesons such possible background sources can be mitigated by rejecting lepton tracks not originating from the primary vertex.
 Similar background is produced by correlated $B$ meson production.